 Endosymbiotic bacteria are another player in the bird-louse system.
 These bacteria are likely maternally inherited and provide essential nutrients that lice are not able to get in their diets.
 Lice as a group harbor several different types of endosymbionts, usually depending on the species or genus of louse.
 The Sweet Lab uses genetic data to understand the diversity and evolutionary relationships of endosymbiotic bacteria from lice.
 How diverse are these bacteria?
 Do different species of lice harbor unique clades of bacteria?
 Do the phylogenies of bacteria mirror that of their louse hosts?
 We can address these questions by bioinformatically obtaining bacterial genes from whole genome sequences of lice.
 Because we use an entire louse specimen for DNA extraction, the bacterial DNA is sequenced as "by-catch."
 From these data we are able to construct phylogenetic relationships among the bacteria.

-Part of understanding a host-parasite system is focusing on the hosts.
-As a result, we are also interested in the evolutionary history of different groups of birds.
-Most of this work has focused on the phylogenetics, systematics, biogeography, and trait evolution of doves.
+We are also focused on understanding the evolutionary history of birds.
+To this end, we are broadly interested in questions related to avian phylogenetics, systematics, biogeography, trait evolution, and hybridization.
 This work is not only useful for understanding the evolutionary history of the birds themselves, but also for incorporating into a framework for understanding bird-parasite coevolution.
 For example, the biogeographic history of New World ground-doves can help explain relationships with their lice.
-Future work will focus on other groups of birds as we focus on different groups of bird parasites.

 Phylogeny of New World ground-doves showing an ancestral reconstruction of plumage dimorphism.